Shmilowitz/Python_HDI_Satelites/README.md

 ## 2.Which country has raised its HDI the most, in the period 1990 to 2014?
 ![picture alt](http://i.imgur.com/VZTaiFS.png)

  ## 3.Which country has the most satelites for military usage?
+ This data includes all of the countries with military satelites
  ![picture alt](http://i.imgur.com/3XeggBr.png)

 Author